 This approach of "empowering people" is particularly dangerous.
 First, because it serves to exonerate capital, and the states and governments that serve it, from any liability.

 And, thirdly, and most importantly: the individualistic approach of "let us each do something for the climate" leads to division and confrontation within the working class itself.
-When car factories or other industrial or logistical branches are closed in the name of the "climate fight", the authorities will point the finger at workers who resist dismissals by denouncing them as accomplices in the degradation of the climate.
+When car factories or other industrial or logistical branches are closed in the name of the "climate fight", the authorities will point the finger at workers who resist redundancies by denouncing them as accomplices in the degradation of the climate.

-With the same approach, but reversed ("let's stop talking about climate change and keep jobs"), populist demagogue Trump won many votes in the stricken industrial states of the American Midwest ("the rust belt") that allowed him to win the presidential election.
+With the same approach, but reversed ("let's stop talking about climate change and keep jobs"), the populist demagogue Trump won many votes in the stricken industrial states of the American Midwest ("the rust belt") that allowed him to win the presidential election.

-The alternative is in the hands of the
+The alternative is in the hands of the world proletariat

 International organizations such as the United Nations do not aim to "solve the problems of the world's population".
 There is no "international community of nations".
 On the contrary, the world is the scene of a brutal imperialist confrontation between all states and a competition to the death to make the most of it.
-The UN or the multitude of international "cooperation" organizations are havens of thieves used by each national capital to impose its own interests.
+The UN or the multitude of international "cooperation" organizations are dens of thieves used by each national capital to impose its own interests.